FernandaDeFR/Stock_analysis/README.md

 ## Features

-- Reads stock data from an Excel or CSV file
+- Reads stock data from an Excel file
 - Plots the total quantity of each stock as a bar chart
 - Lightweight and easy to use